Blockchain’s potential in healthcare is extensive and largely underexplored. Yet there’s an even bigger opportunity: aged care.

 The demand for data transparency is universal among consumers; however, the lack of data transparency in aged care could be life-threatening.
 It extends further than corruption or potential miscalculations (though, of course, data opacity in supply chains can also put lives at risk).

-Digital transformation in aged care is necessary to ensure the safety of the ageing population.
 A lack of data transparency in aged care can put an elderly person’s life and health at risk.

 The reality of blockchain in aged care

 Violence and neglect in aged care have persisted for many years with limited intervention.